 Compassion Fund is for helping our own active CMC members, or regular attenders.
-Financial needs are presented to Grants Committee for consideration from small groups, pastors, or Sunday School classes.
+Financial hardships in our congregation arise for a variety of reasons: medical bills, job loss, unexpected major expenses, counseling/therapy.
+CMCers generously support the Compassion Fund for mutual aid among members, so that we can ease these hardships among our households.
+Financial needs are presented to the Grants Committee for consideration from small groups, pastors, or Sunday School classes.
 Each request will be kept confidential and reviewed on an individual basis.
-If at all possible, payment will be made directly to the collecting agency instead of the individual.

 - The request process may be initiated by the Pastoral Team, small groups or Sunday School classes.

 - An application form must be completed; phone call messages, emails, or typed papers will not be accepted.
-Application forms are available from the church office or the Grants Committee.
+Application forms are available online or from the church office.

 - The completed application form will be submitted to the Chair of the Grants Committee for consideration by the committee.

 - The Grants Committee will discuss the request, and make a decision on it.
-If the request is for more than $600, it will be taken to Church Council for approval.
+If the request is for more than $2,000 per calendar year limit, it will be taken to Church Council for approval.

 - Upon approval, the application form will be given to the Church Administrator with the payment request for funds.
 The Church Administrator will issue the check, make two copies and disburse the check.